 Telehealth: the definition of telehealth from the Health Resources Services Administration is ” the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.”

 Included in this definition is internet and video streaming and wireless communication used to provide clinical and non-clinical services such as continuing education and provider training.8 In other words, many PTs and OTs are already using telehealth, even if they don’t realize it.

 Telehealth for Rehab During COVID-19

 These concepts, especially telehealth, have slightly different definitions depending on the source, but both may apply to PTs and OTs, although there is certainly some confusion, especially in light of the COVID-19 pandemic.

-Currently, there are state-by-state regulations regarding billing of telehealth services (including evisits) for physical therapists and occupational therapists.
-Most states have telehealth policies, but many of these policies do not include allied professional providers.9
+Currently, there are state-by-state regulations regarding billing of telehealth services (including evisits) for PTs and OTs Most states have telehealth policies, but many of these policies do not include allied professional providers.9

 According to March 16, 2020 report from APTA, “[p]hysical therapists are not included as a provider type that can furnish telehealth as a covered service to Medicare beneficiaries” under Congress’ new COVID-19 related legislation, which was signed into law early in March, although some cash-based clinics may already be using telehealth models more frequently.10,11

 When communicating with payers or your state agency about telehealth, APTA strongly urges PTs to get a clear understanding of what they can and cannot bill for and perform.
 They recommend asking the following questions for clarification12:

 - Will physical therapy services provided by PTs and PTAs be covered if provided via telehealth?
 If so, what codes and modifiers are required for billing?